 In this post, I’m going to show you how to sew belt loops to a dress.

-It's almost the same technique I use to add belt loops to a waistband of pants or skirts.
+It’s almost the same technique I use to add belt loops to a waistband of pants or skirts.
 There is a small difference, which I am going to explain below.
+If you prefer to watch the video, scroll down to the bottom of the page.

 In this example, I added only two belt loops over the side seams.
 This is because the belt has only decorative function here and doesn’t need a lot of support.